Changing jobs? Make sure you get the salary bump you deserve

 Find out your market value

 When it comes to defining their value on the job market, many candidates are at a loss—and understandably so.
 Nothing is harder than judging your literal worth as a professional, especially when you’re not up to date on current remuneration standards.
 Many of us are equally uncomfortable talking frankly about salary expectations during job interviews.
-However, in order to effectively negotiate your pay bump, you must first know what you’re worth.
+However, to effectively negotiate your pay bump, you must first know what you’re worth.

 If you need some inspiration, use a tool such as an online salary checker.
-Using data from recent job adverts, such tools use position and job location to determine not only an average salary, but also the highest and lowest salaries for that position.
+Using data from recent job adverts, such tools use position and job location to determine not only an average salary but also the highest and lowest salaries for that position.

 Brush up on the company’s salary policy and industry practices